Lottery tax calculator

 No automatic federal withholding generally applies below $5,000, but the winnings are still taxable income.

-The payout statement shows what was withheld, but your return is the document that determines whether you owe more or receive a refund.
+The payout statement shows what was withheld, but your tax return determines whether you owe more or receive a refund after the full liability is reconciled.

 These are the variables that most often change the amount a winner actually keeps after taxes.

-A lump sum typically creates the largest immediate withholding event, while annuity payments spread that tax recognition over multiple years.
+A lump sum usually creates the largest immediate tax event, while annuity payments spread that tax recognition over time.

-Use the calculator for the exact number, but expect small wins to be mostly a filing issue, mid-size wins to reveal withholding gaps, and very large wins to magnify bracket, payout, and residency differences.
+Smaller prizes are usually a filing issue, mid-size prizes start to expose withholding gaps, and large jackpots magnify bracket, payout, and residency differences.

-The estimate combines public withholding rules, state-specific tax treatment, and your filing inputs so the result is more useful than a flat-rate shortcut.
+The estimate combines federal withholding rules, state-specific tax treatment, and your payout inputs so the result is more useful than a flat-rate shortcut.

 The model starts with the federal trigger and standard withholding treatment on prizes above $5,000.